-The first wave of CDNs started with Akamai more than two decades ago in 1998.
+The first wave of CDNs started with Akamai more than two decades ago, in 1998.
 CDNs were designed to accelerate web content in a world of constrained bandwidth.
-Amazon launched its own CDN, CloudFront, in 2008 and one year late Cloudflare was born.
+Amazon launched its own CDN, CloudFront, in 2008, and one year later, Cloudflare was born.

 CDN servers can be defined as edge servers.
 An edge server is a computer that exists at the logical extreme or “edge” of a network.
 The primary purpose of a CDN edge server is to store the content as close as possible to a user, thereby reducing latency and improving page load times.

-Since 2019 the amount of CDNs with serverless functionality on the edge has exploded.
-In a timeframe of 18 months from February 2019 big players like Akamai, Limelight or IBM and challenger and niche players like Fastly, Netlify, EDJX or Stackpath have launched their own serverless functionality on the edge.
+Since 2019 the amount of CDNs with serverless functionality on edge has exploded.
+In a timeframe of 18 months from February 2019, big players like Akamai, Limelight, or IBM and challenger and niche players like Fastly, Netlify, EDJX or Stackpath have launched their own serverless functionality on edge.

-Related to the functionality on the edge in the last years, many companies, like Stackpath, Section, Fly or MobiledgeX, have launched edge orchestration solutions to host or deploy services on the edge.
+Related to the functionality on edge in the last years, many companies, like Stackpath, Section, Fly, or MobiledgeX, have launched edge orchestration solutions to host or deploy services on edge.

 Use Cases for the Serverless Edge

-As with any new technology the use cases of serverless functionality on the edge will grow with more knowledge and experience.
+As with any new technology, the use cases of serverless functionality on edge will grow with more knowledge and experience.

-For serverless functionality on the edge there are for instance use cases like:
+For serverless functionality on edge, there are, for instance, use cases like:

-Especially in JAMstack, which is a way of building websites and apps that deliver better performance, higher security, lower cost of scaling, and better developer experience, serverless functionality on the edge is a game changer.
+Especially in JAMstack, which is a way of building websites and apps that deliver better performance, higher security, lower cost of scaling, and better developer experience, serverless functionality on edge is a game-changer.

 Unlocking the Future of Personalization

-Modern marketing and customer experience management relies on instantaneous data.
-At Ninetailed we have the mantra that “A great digital experience relies on great web performance” and this is why we use serverless functionality on the edge since 2019.
+Modern marketing and customer experience management rely on instantaneous data.
+At Ninetailed, we have the mantra that “A great digital experience relies on great web performance,” and this is why we use serverless functionality on edge since 2019.

-Serverless functionality on the edge is interesting for a variety of use cases from dynamic web applications and personalization to search engine optimization.
+Serverless functionality on edge is interesting for a variety of use cases, from dynamic web applications and personalization to search engine optimization.

-From a development perspective, serverless functionality on the edge is the next big thing.
-From a sysops perspective, edge orchestration services is the next trend.
+From a development perspective, serverless functionality on edge is the next big thing.
+From a sysops perspective, edge orchestration services are the next trend.